whatwg/streams/README.md

 A final consideration when dealing with readable streams is the *buffering strategy*, which is closely related to how backpressure is handled.
 First, we note that for push sources, a stream must maintain an internal buffer of data that has been pushed from the source but not yet read out of the stream.
 The most naive strategy is, once this buffer becomes nonempty, to attempt to pause the underlying source—and once it is drained, to resume the flow of data.
 Similarly, we consider pull sources: the most naive strategy does not employ a buffer, but simply pulls from the source whenever the stream is read from.
 It is exactly these naive buffering strategies that are implemented by the `BaseReadableStream` API, which is a lower-level building block designed to wrap pull and push sources into a uniform API.
 The higher-level `ReadableStream` API allows the implementation of more complex buffering strategies, based on *high water marks*.
 For readable streams wrapping push sources, a high water mark denotes the level to which the buffer is allowed to fill before trying to pause the push source: this allows the accumulation of some incoming data in memory without impeding the flow from the source, so that it can be flushed through the system more quickly when the consumer is ready to read from the stream.
 For readable streams wrapping pull sources, a high water mark denotes how much data should be "proactively" pulled into a buffer, even before that data is read out of the stream; this allows larger pulls from the source.

 Together, these considerations form the foundation of our readable streams API.
 It is designed to allow wrapping of both pull and push sources into a single `ReadableStream` abstraction.
 To accomplish this, the API uses the *revealing constructor pattern*, pioneered by the promises specification (TODO: link to blog post).
-The constructor of a given stream instance is supplied with two functions, `start` and `pull`, which each are given the parameters `(push, finish, error)` representing capabilities tied to the internals of the stream.
+The constructor of a given stream instance is supplied with two functions, `start` and `pull`, which each are given the parameters `(push, close, error)` representing capabilities tied to the internals of the stream.
 (Typically, streams wrapping push sources will put most of their logic in `start`, while those wrapping pull sources will put most of their logic in `pull`.)
 By mediating all access to the internal state machine through these three functions, the stream's internal state and bookkeeping can be kept private, allowing nobody but the original producer of the stream to insert data into it.

 ### Examples: Using the `ReadableStream` constructor